Hakra Ware culture: Farmana

 This region is located at Rohtak district of Haryana the Ghaggar basin.
-In relation to Hakra Wares, most found had mud appliqué, incisions, plain ands painted red wares.
+In relation to Hakra Wares, most found had mud appliqué, incisions, plain and painted red wares.
 Recurring shapes found were vases, bowls, globular pots with handles, cups and storage jars that were rarely discovered.

 Other than pottery, disc beads of steatite, terracotta beads and shell bangles were found, acting as an indication to the gradual transformation from Hakra to Mature Harappan.

-Girwad
+Girawar

-Located in the Rohtak District of Haryana, Girawad has the presence of both handmade and wheel-made Hakra Ware pottery.
+Located in the Rohtak District of Haryana, Girawar has the presence of both handmade and wheel-made Hakra Ware pottery.
 This included features of mud applique, incisions, black, brown and red slip.
 Unlike Faramana region very few black and white pottery were discovered.
 Other discoveries amongst the Hakra Ware, were terracotta and steatite beads and bangle fragments, similar to the ones found in the Farmana regions.

 Additional discoveries included, copper rods, gold objects, copper fish-hooks and arrowheads.